abusomani/blockchain-developer-bootcamp-final-project/README.md

 [View the deployed contract](https://ropsten.etherscan.io/address/0x0ecf210b6c62F790160bA346589267a6314aAE6b)

 ## Project description
 My idea for blockchain bootcamp is to create a decentralized pinterest where people can share images.
 People can also like images shared by others.
-This action transfers some amount of cryptocurrency (0.1 ETH) to the author of the image being liked.
+This action transfers some amount of cryptocurrency (0.01 ETH) to the author of the image being liked.
+The idea is to move away from Pinterest having central authority over the platform.
+This ensures decentralized uploading of images and allows people to appreciate art by tipping the author of the image.

+### Use cases :
+- Users should be able to upload image
+- Users should be able to scroll through their feed and see all the images uploaded across the globe
+- Users should be able to tip any image they like with 0.01 ETH
+- User is shown tip confirmation with some level of determinis

 ## Installation: